AfricArxiv/community-engagement/README.md

 - Accompany your Tweet with a strong and bright image
 - Maintain your own personality.(you're not a robot)

+### automated tweets
+- https://osfpreprints-feed.glitch.me/africarxiv.rss (OSF only) active via IFTTT (johave's account) // each time a preprint is accepted at OSF a tweet goes out with title and url/preview

 ## Facebook: same as Twitter
 ### Tips for a great Facebooks post: